mldv/yaavs/docs/yaavs_intro.md

 # YAAVS description

-YAAVS is the acronym of Yet Another Autonomous Vehicle Simulator.
+YAAVS is the acronym of Yet Another Autonomous Vehicles Simulator.
 This software is based on the [CiberRato](https://github.com/iris-ua/ciberRatoTools) Robot Simulation Environment by Universidade de Aveiro / IEETA.

 ## Introduction